 The market has long tables inside to sit and enjoy your lunch, however, it might take a bit of luck to snag a seat.
 I managed to find one near the band and enjoyed my gyro as I listened to live music.

 Though my lunch was great, I couldn’t exactly leave this market without partaking in one of the delicious-looking baked goods.
 I practically drooled over the homemade cookies and tarts, but settled on a chocolate cupcake.

 It was a gorgeous August day, so I took my dessert out to the courtyard.
 As the sun hit my face and I bit into my fancy chocolate creation, I had to keep telling myself that I was still in Africa- quite a world apart from my recent adventures!
-Leaving behind the mud huts and village living in Malawi, a country where Internet was sparse and the state of numerous computers I encountered made me wish people read more on Internet security, I wondered how I had been transplanted into this modern African city that is often compared to the likes of San Francisco.
+Leaving behind the mud huts and village living in Malawi, I wondered how I had been transplanted into this modern African city that is often compared to the likes of San Francisco.
 I listened to South African accents and locals greeting one another to ask after each other’s children, while also watching as tourists flashed their fancy cameras to capture memories of this magnetic place.

 Both locals and tourists make their way to the Mill on Saturday.
 And, even if you’re not in town on the weekend to check out the market, the property also has local craft, vintage, and clothing shops that make this a good place to visit during the week.
 The Old Biscuit Mill is a must-see when visiting Cape Town for the food, fun, and atmosphere.